two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

                 fetchFailure:
                     type: "failure"
                     description: "The document could not be fetched."
+                    failureConfig:
                       error: "DocumentFetchError"
                       cause: "The document could not be fetched from the provided URL."

                 scanFailure:
                     type: "failure"
                     description: "An error occurred while scanning the document."
+                    failureConfig:
                       error: "DocumentScanError"
                       cause: "An error occurred while scanning the document."

                 maliciousContentFound:
                     type: "failure"
                     description: "Malicious content was found in the document."
+                    failureConfig:
                       error: "MaliciousContentFound"
                       cause: "Malicious content was found in the document."

                 processPDFFailure:
                     type: "failure"
                     description: "An error occurred while processing the PDF document."
+                    failureConfig:
                       error: "PDFProcessingError"
                       cause: "An error occurred while processing the PDF document."

                 processDOCXFailure:
                     type: "failure"
                     description: "An error occurred while processing the word document."
+                    failureConfig:
                       error: "DOCXProcessingError"
                       cause: "An error occurred while processing the word document."

                 uploadToSystemFailure:
                     type: "failure"
                     description: "An error occurred while uploading the extracted data to the system."
+                    failureConfig:
                       error: "UploadToSystemError"
                       cause: "An error occurred while uploading the extracted data to the system."

     fetchDocumentHandler:
         type: "celerity/handler"